 The FDA has different definitions for recalls and market withdrawals.
 Market withdrawals happen when the violation is not subject to legal action.
 Companies can take the product off the market or fix its violation.
 This way, manufacturers avoid a recall.

 Patients who suffered hernia mesh injuries are suing mesh manufacturers.
-They claim the mesh was faulty and poorly designed.
+They claim that the mesh was faulty and poorly designed.
 The lawsuits accuse manufacturers of hiding the risks.

 As of March 2018, there were 30 lawsuits pending against Atrium over its C-QUR mesh.
 There were 680 lawsuits over Ethicon’s Physiomesh.